Dupuytren's Interventions: Surgery vs. Collagenase (DISC) Trial

 Further details regarding the study are available at:

-If you require any further information about this study, please do not hesitate to contact the Trial Management Team for further information.
-We hope that we can work with you to provide patients with information on this study and hopefully facilitate their involvement in the DISC trial.
+The DISC trial is no longer recruiting patients to take part, however, if you require any further information about this study, please do not hesitate to contact the Trial Management Team for further information via the channels below.